dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Tug

 The massive tug boat used in some CEO deliveries.
 It's the largest boat in the game.
 It doesn't really have a maximum capacity because there are no actual seats, but people don't fall off of it so you can stand pretty much anywhere.

+It's extremely slow, and because it's a Pegasus vehicle you can't upgrade it.